AnushkaSaxenaa/Business-Data-Management-Project/README.md

 ## 📄 License

-You are welcome to reuse the analysis methodology and insights for **educational and non-commercial purposes**.
+You are welcome to reuse the analysis methodology and insights for **educational purposes**.

-All business data used in this project belongs to **Shri Balaji Centre** and should not be reproduced or redistributed without explicit permission from the owner.
+All business data utilized in this project is the intellectual property of  **Shri Balaji Centre**.
+The links to the dataset have been intentionally removed to uphold data confidentiality.
 > *Note: This project is a student submission as part of the IIT Madras Online BS Degree Program.
 It is not officially endorsed by IIT Madras.*

 ---